ashchan/ckb-swift-kit/README.md

 ## Getting Started

-*Note: Many API would throw exception on failure, the following examples all assume there's a surrounding `try {} catch {}` block or throwing function.*
+*Note: Many API methods would throw exception on failure.
+The following examples all assume that there's a surrounding `do {} catch {}` block or throwing function.*

 The `APIClient` class provides JSONRPC access to a CKB node.